c-neto/carlosneto.dev/_sources/blog/2025/2025-06-22-kubernetes-logs-simplified.md.txt

             type: Directory
 ```

-Some log ingestion tools can add extra metadata to logs, such as labels and annotations from Kubernetes.
-To do this, you need to give the log ingestion pods the right permissions using a [Cluster RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) policy.
-For example, see [this Fluent Bit ClusterRole](https://github.com/bitnami/charts/blob/main/bitnami/fluent-bit/templates/clusterrole.yaml).
-With these permissions, the tool can fetch metadata from the Kubernetes API and enrich the logs before sending them to your log system.
-I'll cover this process in detail in a future post about [Fluent Bit](https://docs.fluentbit.io/manual).
+Many log collection tools can add extra information to your logs, like pod labels and annotations.
+To do this, the log collector needs permission to talk to the Kubernetes API.
+This is usually done by giving the tool a [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) with the right permissions and linking it to the service account the tool uses.
+For example, you can look at [this Fluent Bit ClusterRole](https://github.com/bitnami/charts/blob/main/bitnami/fluent-bit/templates/clusterrole.yaml) to see how it works.
+With these permissions, the tool can get metadata from Kubernetes and add it to each log before sending it to your log system.
+Setting up metadata enrichment with [Fluent Bit](https://docs.fluentbit.io/manual) will be explained in a future post.

 ## References